apache/pekko/akka-docs/src/main/paradox/fault-tolerance.md

 @@snip [BackoffSupervisorDocSpec.scala](/akka-docs/src/test/scala/docs/pattern/BackoffSupervisorDocSpec.scala) { #backoff-custom-stop }

-The above code sets up a back-off supervisor that requires the child actor to send a `akka.pattern.BackoffSupervisor.Reset` message to its parent when a message is successfully processed, resetting the back-off.
+The above code sets up a back-off supervisor that requires the child actor to send a `org.apache.pekko.pattern.BackoffSupervisor.Reset` message to its parent when a message is successfully processed, resetting the back-off.
 It also uses a default stopping strategy, any exception will cause the child to stop.